alibaba/mpich2-yarn/README.md

 #Configuation

-There are many tutorials on the Internet about configuring Hadoop, here is a sample configuration that has successfully run in our cluster.
+There are many tutorials on the Internet about configuring Hadoop.
+However, there are many troubles in configuring YARN to make it work well with mpich2- yarn.
+To save your time, here is a sample configuration that has successfully run in our cluster for your reference.

 yarn-site.xml